sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 ## Navigation

-This document will highlight how each topic has been improved upon over iteration considering users' perspectives, feedback, future designs and implementation of alternative solutions.
+This document will highlight how each topic has been improved upon over iterations.
+Considering users' perspectives, feedback, future designs and implementation of alternative solutions.

 |Core aspects of development|Branches|
 |:-----|:-----|